ZigiOps vs. Exalate: A Side-by-Side Comparison

 Companies that handle user data must get licenses and follow compliance standards.
 ZigiOps fulfills this requirement by acquiring ISO 27001 and FIPS 140-2 certifications.

-Conversely, Exalate is on the final lap of acquiring ISO 27001 Certification.
+Exalate also has ISO 27001 Certification.
 And since the company’s headquarters is in Belgium, their solution is GDPR-compliant.

 Also, both products require licenses to work.
 So, you need to add a unique active license key to use Exalate or ZigiOps.